ARM-software/arm-trusted-firmware/docs/user-guide.rst

 -  ``DYN_DISABLE_AUTH``: Provides the capability to dynamically disable Trusted Board Boot authentication at runtime.
-This option is meant to be enabled only for development platforms.
-Both TRUSTED_BOARD_BOOT and LOAD_IMAGE_V2 flags must be set if this flag has to be enabled.
+This option is meant to be enabled only for development platforms. ``TRUSTED_BOARD_BOOT`` flag must be set if this flag has to be enabled.
 0 is the default.

 -  ``EL3_PAYLOAD_BASE``: This option enables booting an EL3 payload instead of the normal boot flow.
 It must specify the entry point address of the EL3